Tombstone Junction: Park's End

 The Kentucky & Tennessee Railway in nearby Stearns, KY bought the track and a scrap company bought the old converted wooden cabooses.
-This resulted in the parks final notable incident.
-During the scrapping process of the wooden coaches, the bodies of the cars were accidentally set on fire with a cutting torch with the fire quickly getting out of hand.
-In a panic the scrap company employee not wishing to get blamed for damaging the #77 locomotive too which the cars were still attached pulled the coupling between the cars and the locomotive as well as quickly cut safety cables in the hopes the cars would roll away from the locomotive.
+This resulted in the park's final fire.
+During the scrapping process for the wooden coaches, the bodies of the cars were accidentally set on fire with a cutting torch, with the fire quickly getting out of hand.
+The scrap company employee, not wishing to get blamed for damaging the #77 locomotive to which the cars were still attached, pulled the coupling between the cars and the locomotive as well as quickly cutting safety cables in the hopes the cars would roll away from the locomotive.

 The cars now fully ablaze not only rolled away from the locomotive but continued to roll down the steep grade leading out of the park heading to the other end of the track loop.
 At the bottom of the hill, workers from the K&T Railway had begun the process of removing the rail.
 The cars ran into the removed track and piled on top of each other burning up in a heap.
 The remaining steel was scrapped on site.

-The Park Today
+The park today

-As of 2019, very little remains of Tombstone Junction.
+As of 2023, very little remains of Tombstone Junction.
 Mainly what is left is the bi-level parking lot and the rusting entrance gate.
 There is also the foundation of the saloon and the water stand pipe used to fill the locomotive's boiler for the train ride is still in place.

 The most well preserved piece is "Pa's Cabin", the small cabin built with a tilted interior.
 This structure stood in relatively good condition until 2007.
 Since then, the roof has completely caved in.

 The train station stood until the early 2000s when it was burned down by vandals.
 The concrete vault built inside the station still remains sitting on its foundation.
 The parks repair shop barn stood until around 2005 when it was also burned down by vandals.

 Crossties and ballast from the railroad can still be found in certain spots.

-The large sign that greeted people at the parking lot entrance located on KY 90 stood until around 2004–2005.
+The large sign that greeted people at the parking lot entrance located on KY 90 stood until 2004.
 It featured a large painted portrait of a gunslinger under an arched herald reading "Tombstone Jct".
-Under which a gas station like sign with moveable letters read what acts were playing in a particular week.
+Under which a gas station-like sign with moveable letters noted the acts playing in a particular week.
 This stood in reasonable condition through the 1990s but began to deteriorate quickly in the 2000s until collapsing completely.
-Some of the phone poles used to support the sign have been dragged over into the entrance-way in addition to large piles of chipped wood to hinder traffic from curious onlookers.
+Some of the phone poles used to support the sign have been dragged over into the entrance-way to form a barrier and hinder pedestrian and vehicle traffic from curious onlookers.